 (334 km from Opotiki)

-We spent two nights in Gisborne before heading off around East Cape NZ.
-There are plenty of things to do in Gisborne ranging from relaxing (hot springs, the National Arboretum, and watching the east cape sunrise) to more adventurous (hand-feeding stingray, natural rock slides, and surfing).
+We spent two nights enjoying Gisborne before heading off around East Cape NZ.
+There are plenty of things to do in Gisborne, ranging from relaxing (hot springs, the National Arboretum, and watching the east cape sunrise) to more adventurous (hand-feeding stingrays, natural rock slides, and surfing).

 (29 km from Gisborne, 298 km from Opotiki)

-Whangara Bay is 3 km off the main road and now famous as it is home to the marae used in the New Zealand movie Whale Rider.
+Whangara Bay is 3 km off the main road and is now famous as it is home to the marae used in the New Zealand movie Whale Rider.
 We did not stop here.

 (55 km from Gisborne, 279 km from Opotiki)

 Tolaga Bay was our first stop from Gisborne to Opotiki.
 Here, we quickly discovered that things are different in East Cape NZ when the road sign read, “No Skateboards, Scooters, Bikes, and Horses to be ridden on the footpath.“

 Our Tolaga Bay things-to-do list included a walk to the end of the 660-metre wharf.
 Completed in 1929 and restored in 2002-2006, the Tolaga Bay Wharf claims to be the longest wharf in New Zealand and the second-longest in the Southern Hemisphere.
 Allow about 30 minutes to walk to the end, longer if you want to join the locals and drop in a fishing line.

-Not far from the wharf is a trailhead marker for Cook’s Cove Walkway, a 2.5-hour hiking loop to one of the landing spots of Captian James Cook and his ship the HMS Endeavour as they circumnavigated and charted New Zealand.
+Not far from the wharf is a trailhead marker for Cook’s Cove Walkway, a 2.5-hour hiking loop to one of the landing spots of Captain James Cook and his ship, the HMS Endeavour, as they circumnavigated and charted New Zealand.

 In retrospect, we should have started out at first light in Tolaga Bay, ideally having visited the wharf and hiked Cook’s Cove walkway the day before.
 Historians and backpackers stay at the Historic Tolaga Inn, a 1930s original waiting for a renovation, and our recommended Tolaga Bay accommodation.

 (91 km from Gisborne, 243 km from Opotiki)